 Inverter

 solar panels generate direct current DC electricity, but our homes use alternating current AC electricity.
-The inverter is where DC electricity is converted into AC electricity, making it compatible with the grid power supply and suitable for use in most household appliances.
+The solar inverter is where DC electricity is converted into AC electricity, making it compatible with the grid power supply and suitable for use in most household appliances.

 Fuse Box